NMFR/optimize-css-assets-webpack-plugin/README.md

 A Webpack plugin to optimize \ minimize CSS assets.

+> :warning: For webpack v5 or above please use [css-minimizer-webpack-plugin](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) instead.

 ## What does the plugin do?

 It will search for CSS assets during the Webpack build and will optimize \ minimize the CSS (by default it uses [cssnano](http://github.com/ben-eb/cssnano) but a custom CSS processor can be specified).